wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 3. Learn the notes on the lowest (E) string.
 4. Learn some octave shapes to find notes.
 5. Practice on one string at a time.
-6. Practice [TDG001](#TDG001) at the beginning of each practice session until you have it nailed.
+6. Practice [TDG0001]({{< ref "guitar/tests/learn-neck" >}}) at the beginning of each practice session until you have it nailed.
 Repeat step 5 for any strings that give you trouble.

 Spend as much time as you need on each of these steps.
 The first few will only take a few minutes to master, but other steps may take days, weeks, or even months.
 Take your time.
 Thorough and confident beats quick and sketchy every day.

-### 1. The cycle of fourths
+### The cycle of fourths

+We'll frequently want to practice something with all twelve notes of the [chromatic scale]({{< ref "guitar/Fundamentals/notes/just-12-notes#the-chromatic-scale" >}}).

+We *could* just practice each note in alphabetic order, starting at A each time.
+This is way too easy, though, because you are just making the same motions one fret higher each time.
+Ascending or descending alphabetically isn't at all musical, either.

+Rather than progressing alphabetically, we'll usually practice things in **fourths** (and sometimes in fifths).

 As described in the previous post, an interval of a perfect fourth (P4) is five frets, or five half steps.
 If you start on the note C, going up a perfect fourth arrives at the note F, for example.

-Fourths are extremely common in music, however, especially in chord progressions.
-It's way, *way*, **way** to much effort to figure out this every time.
-Instead, it's well worth your time to simply use rote memorization to remember the sequence.
+Fourths are extremely common in music, especially in chord progressions.

+It's way, *way*, **way** too much effort to figure out this every time, though.
+Instead, it's far better to simply memorize the sequence by rote.

 First, remember the word "bead" and how to spell it.